return to Natural Dog Health Remedies

 Diagnosis of Congestive Heart Failure in Dogs

-When a dog is suspected to have heart disease, a veterinarian employs different diagnostic tools and methods in order to get a proper diagnosis.
+When a dog is suspected to have a heart disease, a veterinarian usually relies on clinical signs and uses different diagnostic tools and methods to get a proper diagnosis, such as:

 • A stethoscope - to listen for irregular sounds, such as heart murmurs, slowed or quickened heart rate, lung congestion, etc.